lvlanson/phd_notes/PhD Studies/Mathematic Basics/Ordinary Differential Equations/First Order ODEs.md

 >

->[!remark]- Remark: Recovering Constant Coefficient Form
+>[!remark]- Remark Recovering Constant Coefficient Form
 > We can get the [[First Order ODEs#^thmsolivp|constant coefficient form]] back by assuming $a(t), b(t)$ being constant.
 First, we reduce $A(t)$ to be constant with
 > $$
 > \begin{align}